Canadian Fire Rescue College

 NFPA 1041 Emergency Services Instructor Training Program

-Fire and Emergency Services Instruction and Training Development
+Fire and Emergency Services Instruction, Curriculum Development & Training Leadership

 Effective emergency services training depends on knowledgeable instructors who understand how to teach, evaluate, and lead learning in high-risk environments.
-The Emergency Services Instructor (ESI) Training Program at Canadian Fire Rescue College is designed to prepare firefighters and fire officers to instruct, develop, and supervise training within fire and emergency services organizations.
+The Emergency Services Instructor Training Program at Canadian Fire Rescue College prepares students to deliver, develop, evaluate, and supervise training within fire departments, emergency services organizations, industrial response teams, training institutions, and other operational environments.

-Explore the sections below to learn more about program structure, certification levels, training delivery, and practical scheduling.
+Explore the sections below to learn more about each level, course schedules, prerequisites, training delivery, tuition, certification, and the required teaching practicum.

 Program Information